Redocly/redocly-cli/docs/rules/spec-strict-refs.md

 # spec-strict-refs

-Check that `$ref` is only used in the locations permitted by the OpenAPI specification.
+Checks that `$ref` is only used in the locations permitted by the OpenAPI specification.

 | OAS | Compatibility |
 | --- | ------------- |